DiyaDoyle/JournalApp/README.md

-This is a basic Journal app thta i have programmed used JAVA
+This is a basic Journal app that i have programmed used JAVA